Prohibited Methods Of Hunting

 It is ILLEGAL to:

-- Fail to report all deer and turkey harvested on your harvest record and in Game Check.
+- Fail to report all deer and turkey harvested on your harvest record (either paper or app form) and in Game Check.

 - Hunt any game animal which does not exhibit wild characteristics or under conditions where animals do not have opportunity for escape.

-- Have any exotic game such as wild goat, wild sheep, deer other than whitetail or fallow or elk except those certified prior to 2006.
+- Hunt any exotic game such as wild goat, wild sheep, deer other than whitetail or fallow or elk except those certified prior to 2006.

-- Hunt deer or turkey without a deer or turkey harvest record in his/her possession or move any deer or turkey before recording kill on harvest record.
+- Hunt deer or turkey without a deer or turkey harvest record (either paper or app form) and in his/her possession or move any deer or turkey before recording kill on harvest record.
+See Mandatory Deer & Turkey hunters.

 - Hunt any game animal or bird with a gun or bow and arrow except during daylight hours, with the exception of those species with legal night time seasons.